-The Foundation is named as a beneficiary of a charitable remainder trust, which allows for a distribution to the Foundation after the death of the named beneficiaries.
+The Foundation is named as a beneficiary of a charitable remainder trust, which allows for a distribution to the Foundation after the death of the named beneficiary.
 The Foundation is not the trustee and therefore does not control or have access to the assets of the trust.
-The Foundation's interest in the trust is reported as fair value of the assets of the trust less the present value of estimated future payments to the noncharitable beneficiaries based on the life expectancy using a discount rate of 6%.
+The Foundation's interest in the trust is reported as fair value of the assets of the trust less the present value of estimated future payments to the noncharitable beneficiary based on the life expectancy using a discount rate of 6%.
+During the year ended April 30, 2018, the Foundation received notice that the noncharitable beneficiary died, which resulted in a change in the Foundation's estimate of the future payments to the noncharitable beneficiary.

-NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended April 30, 2017 and 2016
+NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended April 30, 2018 and 2017